pranavdogra7/YOLO-Custom-Object-Detection/README.md

 To classify if head has mask/helmet or not.

-Model 1 (Mask Model ) : To check if person is wearing mask Metric Used : Cross Entropy
+Model 1 (Mask Model ) : To check if person is wearing mask Metric Used : Categorical Cross Entropy

-Model 2 (Helmet Model ) : To check if person is wearing helmet Metric Used : Cross Entropy
+Model 2 (Helmet Model ) : To check if person is wearing helmet Metric Used : Binary Cross Entropy